baltobor/cocoaPi/README.md

 - http://digitac.cc
 - http://facebook.com/DigitalesAachen

-# INstall project Center and gorm (maybe the simplest way to install)
+# Install project Center and gorm (maybe the simplest way to install)

 - works with windowmanager: startx
-- Installation: sudo apt-get projectcenter.app gorm.app
+- Installation: sudo apt-get install projectcenter.app gorm.app

 # How does it work?